harshkhetan/Certificate-Management/README.md

 ## **Architecture Overview**
 ![Certificate Management Architecture Overview](/assets/images/Certificate-Management.jpg)

-To certify any recipient, an issuer first mints the certificate as a Non-fungible token (NFT) token using the registered recipient’s Employee Id.
+To certify any recipient, an issuer first mints the certificate as a Non-fungible token (NFT) token using the registered recipient’s address.
 At the recipient’s end, it can get the details of all the certificates he has received.

 If a third party wants to check the details of issuer, recipient, or the certificate, it can easily do so.
 The function for Issuing, or retrieving certificates is implemented in the form of transaction.
 The cost of any transaction done, is the “gas” cost.